-- a) To strengthen and promote the Eastern Bookend of the Hurstville City Centre with a unique identity and encourage a range of retail, commercial, residential, community, recreational and entertainment uses. - b) To encourage well designed, safe and active public areas which contribute to the well-being of the community. - c) To encourage sustainable urban renewal through mixed developments comprising of a variety of retail, commercial and residential land uses. - d) To encourage design excellence and high quality adaptable development.
+- (a) To strengthen and promote the Eastern Bookend of the Hurstville City Centre with a unique identity and encourage a range of retail, commercial, residential, community, recreational and entertainment uses. - (b) To encourage well designed, safe and active public areas which contribute to the wellbeing of the community. - (c) To encourage sustainable urban renewal through mixed developments comprising of a variety of retail, commercial and residential land uses. - (d) To encourage design excellence and high quality adaptable development. - (e) To manage the traffic and parking for the benefit of the Hurstville City Centre and surrounding localities.